Etsch bicycle path Innsbruck-Bozen

 8. day Bolzano departure

-Transfer back to Innsbruck by bus possible (50,00 Euro per person, payable at the spot, reservation necessary).
+Transfer back to Innsbruck by bus possible (65,00 Euro per person, payable on spot, reservation necessary).
 Continuation Bolzano – Venice by bike possible.

 Individual tours: Here you decide when and with whom you would like to travel.
 We provide you with detailed tour documents and practical planning tips, and you enjoy our all-in, worry-free package with separate luggage transport throughout your tour.